 Trip Astute has partnered with CardRatings for our coverage of credit card products.
 Trip Astute and CardRatings may receive a commission from card issuers.
 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Collecting points and miles is an awesome hobby, and many of you know the incredible feeling of booking a trip for little or no cost.
 In most of our points and miles videos, we focus on how to earn credit card points.
 This time, we are doing something a little different.
-We’re going to review the crazy habits and behaviors of a points and miles collector.
+We’re going to review the crazy habits and behaviors of a points and miles addict.